isc-projects/bind9/doc/notes/notes-current.rst

 - Prevent rbtdb instances being destroyed by multiple threads at the same time.
 This can trigger assertion failures.
 [GL #2355]

+- KASP incorrectly set signature validity to the value of the DNSKEY signature validity.
+This is now fixed.
+[GL #2383]